 Budgets represent the financial aspect of the proposal.
 The budget must be a realistic reflection of all of the required costs necessary to fully complete your proposal objectives.
 The budget is typically composed of two parts: a budget summary and a budget narrative or justification.
-Sponsored Programs is available to assist at all phases of budget development.
+RIO staff are available to assist at all phases of budget development.

 Allowable costs are reasonable, allocable to the proposed project, treated consistently in like circumstances, and are allowable per the agency guidelines.

 Direct costs are costs that can be identified specifically with a particular sponsored project, instruction or any other institutional activity or that can be directly assigned to such activities relatively easily with a high degree of accuracy.

 F&A costs are costs that reimburse Cal Maritime for its operating costs of sponsored research and programs and cannot be assigned readily or specifically with a particular sponsored project.